 The technology we have today allows overseas hiring of business support personnel to handle customer's phone inquires.
 The problem with this is that the jobs are not being given to American Citizens.

 I understand that customer service companies are cutting costs by outsourcing these jobs.
 But they are adding to the unemployment problem and they are negatively affecting our economy.

 The next time you are helped by customer support on the phone by a rep of any company you do business with, ask the attendant where they are located.
 If they're not in America, write a letter to the CEO of the firm expressing your concern that they are doing an injustice to America by adding to the unemployment problem.

-On one side of the coin I agree with the Occupy Wall Street protesters who complain that big business is destroying our country.
+In a way I agree with the Occupy Wall Street protesters who complain that big business is destroying our country.
 I agree with a specific part of that argument...
 Big business has the money to lobby for their own special interests.
-And they get what they want because the politicians get money from them.
+They get what they want because the politicians get money from them.

 One needs to be willing to show what he or she is worth.
 Occupy Wall Street protesters are not doing that.